Capacitator/raaaath/README.md

 Exact structure to follow soon

 # Why ?
-Tired of seeing Big tech models dominate the cutting edge models and the voices of the underrepresented languages and dialects being drawn out by mainstream languages.
+Tired of seeing Big tech dominate the cutting edge models and the voices of the underrepresented languages and dialects being drawn out by mainstream languages.

 ## 🧠 How?